-Diabetes Mellitus is a metabolic disorder that is characterized by the body’s inability to utilise the glucose in order to generate energy and perform normal body functions.
+Diabetes Mellitus is a metabolic disorder characterized by the body’s inability to utilize the glucose in order to generate energy and perform normal body functions.
 This can be due to either insufficient insulin or poor quality of insulin produced by the body, also known as insulin resistance.
 There are 3 Main types of Diabetes Mellitus which are the most common, other types are not common.
 Different types of Diabetes affect different age groups and treatment is not the same.

 About more than 537 Million adults are diabetic in the world.
 Diabetes causes about 2.3 Million deaths each year.
 This means it is a real health concern that people should take seriously.
 The incident rate of Diabetes is increasing each year, together with Hypertension.
 The increase is largely due to the population getting Obese and improving quality of life in developing nations.
 The sad news is that this corresponds with increase in Health budget which is a problem for the developing countries.

 How Diabetes Occurs

 The Human body depends on Glucose, also called sugar for survival.
 It uses glucose as a source of energy to do all the activities you can think of such as walking; running and even thinking.
 All the food you eat is converted into glucose for utilization by the body.
-It makes things even easier when you eat food rich in sugar such as a Pepsi or Coca-cola drink because it already contains sugar which the body will use for energy.
+It makes things even easier when you eat food rich in sugar such as a Pepsi or Coca-cola (soda drinks) drink because it already contains sugar which the body will use for energy.
 Now when the glucose or sugar is in the blood stream, it needs Insulin in order to enter the cells and be used.